GazzolaLab/PyElastica/CONTRIBUTING.md

 ### Your first code contribution

-If you are unsure how to start contributing to PyElastica, you can look through `good first issue` and `help wanted` labels.
+If you are unsure regarding how to start contributing to PyElastica, you can look through `good first issue` and `help wanted` labels.
 Also, you might find `TODO` or `FIXME` marks in various places in the code with brief descriptions.

 * [Beginner issues][beginner] - issues that should only require a few lines of code, and a test or two.
-* [Help wanted issues][help-wanted] - issues which should be a bit more involved and might need some discussions.
+* [Help wanted issues][help-wanted] - issues which should be a bit more involved and might need some discussion.

-Once you find the issue that you are interested in, please leave a comment that you would like to resolve that issue.
+Once you find the issue that you are interested in, please leave a comment that you would like to resolve the issue.
 If you leave some questions in the comment, we will provide more detailed descriptions.

 ### Side projects

-We also have many related projects in separate repositories that utilize the PyElastica in a core.
+We also have many related projects in separate repositories that utilize the PyElastica as a core library.

 ### Pull requests

 Please follow these steps to have your contribution considered by the maintainers:

 1. Follow the [styleguides](#styleguides)
-2. Before you submit your pull request run [pytests](https://pypi.org/project/pytest/) and make sure all tests are passed.
+2. Before you submit your pull request run [pytests](https://pypi.org/project/pytest/) and make sure that all tests pass.

 	In order to run pytest, run the following line from the top directory: